Home

 Between 2006 and 2019 the sheep produced many lambs that were sold as barnyard pets.
 In this website, I’ve written a lot about their care and especially about lambing, to hopefully benefit others.

 In 2020, my daughter and I decided to concentrate our focus on their wool (rather than producing lambs).
-We will miss the sweet little lambs each spring, but are very excited to continue on our woolly adventure with our sweet friends.
-Our”fiber flock”.
+We will miss the sweet little lambs each spring, but are very excited to continue on our woolly adventure with our sweet friends, our “fiber flock”.
+We use their wool for spinning, dyeing, knitting, and weaving.

 Over the years, my daughter has become my true partner in managing the sheep and enjoying their wool.
 Both of us maintain Etsy shops: